Currently, a Senior Sensor Simulation Specialist at NVIDIA.

-Currently, a Senior Architect for raytracing based physically accurate radar, lidar and camera simulation at AAI.
-For AAI I developed from the ground up and maintain a raytracing based sensor simulation framework.
+Previously, a Senior Architect for raytracing based physically accurate radar, lidar and camera simulation at AAI.
+For AAI I developed from the ground up and maintained a raytracing based physically accurate sensor simulation framework.

-Previously, a Research and Development Engineer at colormass.
-There I developed, built and maintain the hardware and software of a SV-BRDF capture system for the digitization of large material samples.
+Before that, a Research and Development Engineer at colormass.
+There I developed, built and maintained the hardware and software of a SV-BRDF capture system for the digitization of large material samples.
 The system includes automatic repeating pattern detection, seamless tiling and fitting of the raw data to PBR models for accurate material reproduction in modern rendering engines.

 Theoretical Neuroscience Group, Max-Planck-Institute for Experimental Medicine

 Margin Learning in Spiking Neural Networks